-When you have leftover egg whites, treat yourself to these sweet, crisp cookies with the chewy centers.
-Chocolate Chip Meringues are always a hit!
+Chocolate Chip Meringues are perfect for leftover egg whites.
+These sweet, crisp cookies with chewy centers are always a hit!

 Chocolate Egg White Cookies melt in your mouth and have little rich pockets of semisweet chocolate.
 With cocoa powder and chocolate chips, they’ll dazzle any chocolate fan!

 - They’re a delicious way to use up leftover egg whites.

 - Merinuges are healthier than most other cookies!

 Compared to my typical baked goods, these little gems give you a chocolate punch without excess fat or too many calories.
 I must admit, I added a few extra chocolate chips, but they’ve got to be healthier than most of my cookie recipes!
 After making creme brulee yesterday, I had 7 leftover egg whites.
 Adding cocoa powder and chocolate chips to a meringue batter made for a delicious treat.
 These crisp chocolate chip meringue cookies with a squidgy center were just the ticket.
 The boys both smiled and commented, “not bad, can I have another?”

 From Anna: O.m.g.
 Utterly amazing.
 I made the full batch but made the cookies a bit bigger.
 Also made 1 large disk to top with fruit.
 I will make this every time I make fresh pasta as I use the yolks for pasta and wanted to do something different besides quiches with the egg whites.